EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 Target community, main stakeholders and organizations
 -----------------------------------------------------

-According to the understanding of the authors elements of the OHS Codex will be useful for
+According to the understanding of the authors elements of the OHS Codex/KIP will be useful for

 organizations or researchers that are involved in